chromium/chromium/docs/transcripts/wuwt-e02-dchecks.md

 07:09 SHARON: OK.
 So since most places we should use CHECKs, are there any places where a DCHECK would be better then?
-Or any time you would have normally previously used a DCHECK, you should just make that a check?
+Or any time you would have normally previously used a DCHECK, you should just make that a CHECK?

-07:23 PETER: So we have a new construct that's called `EXPENSIVE_DCHECK`s, or if `EXPENSIVE_DCHECK`s are on, I think we should add a corresponding macro for `EXPENSIVE_DCHECK`.
+07:23 PETER: So we have a new construct that's called `EXPENSIVE_DCHECK`s, or if `EXPENSIVE_DCHECKS_ARE_ON`, I think we should add a corresponding macro for `EXPENSIVE_DCHECK`.
 And then you should be able to just say, either it's expensive and has to be a DCHECK, so use `EXPENSIVE_DCHECK`; otherwise, use CHECK.
 And my hunch would be like 95% of what we have as DCHECKs would probably